Maybe the Arduino guys have converted the EEPROM library to do this.

-- Before writing a "page" of flash memory you need to erase it, so you should read temporary in RAM the old flash content, start erase, apply the changes in ram and finally write the updated page.
+- To modify a single byte of flash memory you are forced to rewrite an entire "page", (that is 256 bytes).- Before writing a "page" of flash memory you need to erase it, so you should read temporary in RAM the old flash content, start erase, apply the changes in ram and finally write the updated page.

 Just do not understand how important things like this were not implemented before the release of the product.